ambewas/react-style-hoc/README.md

 )
 ```

-when using `isFlexCenterer` on it's own as a wrapper around `MyComponent`, like this:
+When using `isFlexCenterer` on it's own as a wrapper around `MyComponent`, like this:...

 ```
 export isFlexCenterer(MyComponent);
 ```

-tghe `style` prop of `MyComponent` then looks like this:
+the `style` prop of `MyComponent` then looks like this:

 ```
 {